-Last Updated: April 23, 2026For many players in the Northeast, the Juwai Teer result is the mid-afternoon number they wait for before the bigger Shillong declaration.
+For many observers in the Northeast, the Juwai Teer result is the mid-afternoon number they wait for before the bigger Shillong declaration.
 It is held earlier in the day, it is run from a smaller town, and it has a character that is entirely its own.
-Whether you are new to the game, travelling to the Jaintia Hills, or just trying to understand how the result moves from a bamboo target into the two numbers you see online, this guide explains every piece of the Jowai archery game in plain English.
+Whether you are new to the game, travelling to the Jaintia Hills, or just trying to understand how the result moves from a bamboo target into the two numbers you see online, This piece walks through every piece of the Jowai archery game in plain English.
 We will walk through the town, the clubs, the timings, the rounds, and the safest way to check the result on the same day.

 Juwai Teer, also written as Jowai Teer, is a traditional archery-based game held in the town of Jowai, the district headquarters of West Jaintia Hills in Meghalaya.
 Jowai sits roughly 64 kilometres southeast of Shillong along NH-6, on a plateau that drops down to the Myntdu river.
 The town is the cultural heart of the Pnar community, and the surrounding hills are dotted with the sacred groves and monoliths that give the Jaintia region its identity.
+Readers planning a trip or just curious about the region can pick up a Meghalaya and Jaintia Hills travel guide to flesh out the geography behind the game.

 The result spread is always 00 to 99, giving a hundred possible outcomes per round.
-Players pick the number they want, submit their pick through a registered counter, and wait for the club to announce the figure after the shooting window closes.
+Observers pick the number they want, submit their pick through a registered counter, and wait for the club to announce the figure after the shooting window closes.
 It is the same underlying concept used in Shillong and Khanapara, but the flavour, pace, and timings are different.

 The process is simple on the surface and surprisingly disciplined underneath.
 On each game day, Monday through Saturday, registered archers gather at the Juwai ground in the early afternoon.
-Each archer carries a fixed quota of arrows — typically around 30 — and takes turns shooting at the target within a strict time limit.
+Each archer carries a fixed quota of arrows, typically around 30, and takes turns shooting at the target within a strict time limit.

 Here is how the round flows, step by step:

 So if 847 arrows hit the target, the result is 47.
 If 900 arrows hit, the result is 00.
-There is no random draw, no machine, and no shortcut — the number is literally produced by how the archers shoot that day.
+There is no random draw, no machine, and no shortcut, the number is literally produced by how the archers shoot that day.
 Two rounds are played: First Round (FR) and Second Round (SR), and each has its own independent count.

 If you only remember one thing about Juwai Teer timing, remember that it is earlier than Shillong.
 The FR result usually lands in the early afternoon, and the SR follows about thirty minutes later.